ajfarrell75/atarist1/README.md

 opposite.
 Every chip — the Shifter, the YM2149, the MFP 68901, the WD1772 floppy controller, the MMU/GLUE, the blitter — is modelled separately and wired onto a `Bus` that **is** the memory map, exactly the way the real silicon sits on the real board.
-You watch RAM, the 68000 registers and the chip state live while your game runs.
+You watch RAM, the 68000 registers and the chip state live https://habib256.github.io/neost/wasm/while your game runs.

-> (c) 2026 VERHILLE Arnaud · C++17 · Linux / macOS Silicon / Windows · **and in your browser**

 ![NeoST running a Spectrum 512 picture, with the configuration panel and live 68000 registers](docs/img/neost-gui.png)